jimmy005519/Franka_PPO/README.md

 # Franka_PPO
-Learn Graping Latch using PPO and IK
+Learn Graping Latch using PPO and IK, So PPO can learn smooth behavior like: open → move around latch → close slowly → squeeze → lift

 Prerequisites